Glossary

 Coefficient relating activity data to GHG emissions or removals (standard NF-ISO 14064-1:2018).

-An emission factor (EF) can come from databases, be developed by the organisation, or be a coefficient known as a “spend-based” ratio (specific or non-specific).
+An emission factor (EF) can come from databases, be developed by the organisation, or be a so-called "spend-based" coefficient (specific or non-specific).

 G